meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

  ```

  With the transaction above, the person (credentials) who loaded the contract at the start needs to __pay__ for this transaction.
- Aswell on security level, you want to invoke the transaction from the current __logged in user__.
+ As well on security level, you want to invoke the transaction from the current __logged in user__.
  Because there are admins and normal users and they have different permissions.
  Let's take a look how we can invoke a function from the contract with the __credentials__ of the current user.